 It doesn’t matter how many years you’ve been playing fantasy sports.
 You always need to evolve.

 At one time, fantasy managers who realized that they should be looking at BABIP when evaluating a player’s batting average were well ahead of the curve.
 Now, there are expected stats and advanced metrics and 600 acronyms that fantasy managers are increasingly familiar with.
 Life moves fast.

 Part of evolving as a fantasy player is realizing some of the mistakes you made along the way and trying to correct them.
 So, before we dive headlong into projections and tiers and how everyone is in the best shape of their life, let’s dip our toes in the water and talk about some general lessons learned.
 Here are 10 mistakes not to repeat from last year’s draft.

 10) Having a “do not draft” list

-No matter how badly Player X hurt you last season.
-Everyone can be drafted if the price is right.
+No matter how badly Player X hurt you last season, everyone can be drafted if the price is right.
 Leave your options open.
-Also, to clarify, I probably won’t be drafting Jon Lester this season, but not because he’s on a do not draft list!
+Also, to clarify, I probably won’t be drafting Greinke this season, but he’s still not on my do not draft list!

 9) Not using your queue effectively

 In addition, always use your queue to have one or two players that you absolutely don’t want to forget as the draft goes along.
 Even with your own set of rankings, having your top sleeper’s name staring right at you pretty much ensures that you won’t miss him come the right time.
-But remember, always have at least one player in your queue who you’d be ok drafting in that round ahead of the Matt Olson player, lest the whole WiFi nightmare strike!
+But remember, always have at least one player in your queue who you’d be ok drafting at your pick instead of leading with your last-round sleeper, lest the whole WiFi nightmare strike!